 - Campbell, R., 2021.
 3 generations, Mary Jane Hampton (Nora’s mother with Rosemary Macadam on her knee, and Nora Bealey, 1937, back garden in Hagley. [image].

 - Campbell, R., 2021.
 Early 1930s back garden South Road Hagley.
-Nora’s son Frank is the on left in the hat, John is on the right.. [image].
+Nora’s son Frank is the on left in the hat, and her son John is on the right.. [image].

 - Strange, J.-M. (2015) Fatherhood and the British Working Class, 1865–1914.
 Cambridge: Cambridge University Press. doi: 10.1017/CBO978131602705